Report An Emergency

 This number does not change any previously established plans or procedures.

 If you are an employee of the university and have suffered an injury, you should complete the Employee's First Report of Injury.
-This form will initiate a Worker's Compensation claim; additional forms at this link are required from your supervisor and any witnesses to the injury.
+This form will initiate a Worker's Compensation claim; additional forms are required from your supervisor and any witnesses to the injury.

 Who should complete the Incident Report Form?
 Any faculty member, staff member, student, visitor, volunteer or contractor who is involved in or observes an accident that does not involve an injury.
 Non-UMD employees who are injured should also use this form.
 The form should be completed as soon as possible after the incident occurs.
 This reporting form will be reviewed by Department of Environmental Safety, Sustainability and Risk personnel and followed up as appropriate.
 It can be anonymous, although insufficient contact information provided on the form may limit ESSR's ability to follow up.